 What is the Great Pyrenees Australian Shepherd mix look like?

 Appearance-wise, they tend to be very odd-looking dogs – at least at first.
 Normally, from a young age, they can contain a truly unique blend of characteristics and attributes from both parents.
-He may retain some of the physical attributes of one side, but as he gets older he may begin to change a bit more to match the other parent.
+He may retain some of the physical features of one side, but as he gets older he may begin to change a bit more to match the other parent.
 As such, you might find it difficult to tell one crossbreed from another – they tend to look so different!

-In terms of size and power, it's important to note that this takes its genes from two big dogs.
+In terms of size and power, it's important to note that this takes his genes from two big dogs.
 The Australian Shepherd could be anything between 18 and 23 inches tall.
 A Great Pyrenean, on the other hand, can measure up to 32 inches at the shoulder.
 They are also quite heavy dogs, with the Great Pyrenees weighing anything between 85-115lbs, with a Shepherd being 35-75lbs.

-This leaves you with a very distinctive-looking dog; the kind that often retains its unique look, shape, and personality as it continues to age.
+This leaves you with a very distinctive-looking dog, the kind that often retains his unique look, shape, and personality as he continues to age.
 This is why you should always be ready for a dog that can be quite a large and powerful number.
 When it comes to caring for the dog, be prepared for it to have a very interesting, even messy coat.
 They tend to leave quite a bit of dirt behind, so it takes some getting used to when you bring this dog into the family home: they don't mind leaving a lot of dirt and mud in the house!

 This is one of the many reasons why this type of dog is one you should be prepared to have a lot of grooming treatments done on; it’s the only way to keep them manageable at times!